IT’S A BEST BUY BECAUSE:

 WHAT IS IT?

-The Venue is Hyundai’s new-for-2020 subcompact crossover SUV.
-In both size and price, it’s the entry-level vehicle in Hyundai’s SUV lineup—it’s 5.1 inches shorter than the Kona and about $3000 cheaper to start.
+The Venue is Hyundai’s smallest crossover SUV, which debuted as a new model for 2020.
+In both size and price, it’s the entry-level vehicle in Hyundai’s SUV lineup—it’s 5.1 inches shorter than the Hyundai Kona and about $1600 cheaper to start.
 Due to its “urban runabout” mission, tall hatchback proportions, and lack of available all-wheel drive, the Venue leans toward the passenger-car side of the crossover-SUV category.
-The model lineup consists of SE, SEL, and Denim trim levels, all of which are powered by a 121-hp 1.6-liter 4-cylinder that is paired with a continuously variable automatic transmission (CVT) or, on SE models, an available 6-speed manual.
+The model lineup consists of SE, SEL, and Denim trim levels, all of which are powered by a 121-hp 1.6-liter 4-cylinder that is paired with a continuously variable automatic transmission (CVT).
+The SE model’s 6-speed manual transmission has been dropped.
 Standard safety features include forward collision warning with automatic emergency braking and pedestrian detection, lane keep assist, and a driver-attention monitor.
 Blind-spot alert and rear cross-traffic alert are available.
 Other standard or available features include Apple CarPlay/Android Auto connectivity, keyless entry and starting, heated front seats, and dual USB charging ports.

-The Venue is rated at 27 mpg city/35 mpg highway with the 6-speed manual transmission and 30/34 with the CVT automatic.
-During Consumer Guide® evaluation, a Denim model returned 35.7 mpg in a test that consisted of about 65 percent highway driving.
+The Venue is EPA-rated at 30 mpg city/33 highway.
+During Consumer Guide® evaluation, a Denim model returned 35.7 mpg in a test that consisted of about 65-percent highway driving.
 The Venue uses regular-grade gas.

 VALUE IN CLASS

 In many ways, subcompact SUVs have supplanted subcompact cars as the entry-level vehicles of choice.
 Over the last few years, front-drive-only subcompact crossovers with a more car-like feel, such as the Nissan Kicks and Toyota C-HR, have been introduced to vie for those entry-level shoppers.
-The new Hyundai Venue takes aim at the penny-pinching end of this segment; it undercuts the starting price of the Kicks by about $1500.
+The Hyundai Venue is aimed at the penny-pinching end of this segment.
 Though its ride quality, engine noise levels, and extra-tidy overall dimensions will remind you you’re in a bargain-priced vehicle, the Venue wins us over nonetheless with its spunky design personality, pleasant interior ambiance, fuel economy, and passenger/cargo versatility.